nCrazed/TheAlot/README.md

     ### database
     > Database URL string acceptable by [sqlalchemy.create_engine()](http://docs.sqlalchemy.org/en/rel_0_9/core/engines.html#sqlalchemy.create_engine) to be used by the bot and plugins.

+    ### reconnection_interval
+    Amount of seconds to wait before attempting to reconnect after a timeout or a lost connetion

     ### plugins
     > a comma separated list of plugin module names to be loaded when bot is started.
     > Example: To run the [AlotPlugin](https://github.com/nCrazed/AlotPlugin) install `thealot-alot` package with: